aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-processing-aspose-imaging-java/_index.md

 Let's dive into how you can tackle these tasks effectively.

 ## Quick Answers
-- **What does “how to track progress” mean in image processing?** It refers to receiving real‑time callbacks that indicate how much of an image has been loaded or saved.
+- **What does “load image with progress” mean in image processing?** It refers to receiving real‑time callbacks that indicate how much of an image has been loaded or saved.
 - **Which library provides progress events for Java images?** Aspose.Imaging for Java.
 - **Can I monitor both load and save operations?** Yes, using `ProgressEventHandler` for each step.
 - **How do I set JPEG quality in Java?** Use `JpegOptions.setQuality(int)` while saving.
 - **Do I need a license for these features?** A trial works for evaluation; a full license is required for production.

 ### Prerequisites